ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 To book the CDF Suite:
 * Contact Will Grainger at RAL Space.
 Will administers CDF activities.
 Tell him which days you'd like to run the training.
 Will will tell you if those days are available.
 * Contact Chris Gibbins.
 Chris is the IT guy for the CDF.
 Chris can help you install IBEX and genie_python images on the dedicated PCs in the CDF suite.
+Chris prefers to have >1 week notice to set up the machines. **If using the CDF suite, it is wise to book the CDF for at least half a day before the training course, so that we have an opportunity to install IBEX on the machines.
+Otherwise, the room may be in use, preventing installs.**

 To use CR16 & CR17 in R80
 * Book CR16 & CR17 via Outlook.
 These rooms are heavily used, so you need to book early to get the dates you want.